 Residents learn to manage common ambulatory problems under the supervision and guidance of faculty preceptors.
-After residents have matched into the Traditional Medicine Program, they will have the opportunity to rank their preference for a primary continuity clinic at one of a variety of high-quality sites where they will be the primary provider for a panel of patients over their 3 years of training.
-All the Ambulatory opportunities for our residents are listed below.
+After residents have matched into the Traditional Medicine Program, they will have the opportunity to rank their preference for a primary continuity clinic at one of the following sites.

-- Yale-New Haven Hospital-based, Primary Care Center Clinic (Y-NHH PCC): The majority of residents will care for patients in the Yale-New Haven Hospital-based Primary Care Center Clinic (PCC).
+- Yale Primary Care Center: The majority of residents will care for patients in the Yale-New Haven Hospital-based Primary Care Center Clinic (PCC).
 This is the site where many of the local population of New Haven receive their primary care.
 Residents assigned to this location will have an equal balance of men and women patients with a variety of medical conditions.
 Residents here will have exposure to a highly ethnically diverse patient population, including refugees.
 In addition, residents will witness first hand the impact of social and economic stressors on medical issues in this predominantly indigent patient population.

 - Yale Refugee Clinic: All residents rotate through the Yale Refugee Clinic as part of their ambulatory experience.
 The Yale Refugee Clinic, located within the Y-NHH PCC, is a resident-run clinic that provides medical care to newly arrived refugees from various countries including Afghanistan, Congo, Cuba, Eritrea, and Iran.
 We work in collaboration with Integrated Refugee and Immigrant Services (IRIS), a non-profit organization based in New Haven that resettles over 200 refugees every year.
 The refugee population offers a unique global health experience for residents which focuses on psychological trauma, tropical infectious diseases, and routine preventative care.
 All Yale internal medicine residents are encouraged to volunteer.